mdaadoun/Tetromino400/README.md

 ## PiTetris

-Made with Pygame with and for the Raspberry Pi
+#### Made with Pygame with and for the Raspberry Pi 400

-Play with keyboard or gamepad
+Play with keyboard or gamepad.

+Score is saved.